Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-19. Select browse and choose the PHP folder that was created in step 17.
+19. Select 'Browse' and choose the PHP folder that was created in step 17.
 </p>

 <p>